alxspiker/Torn-Racing-Telemetry/README.md

 ### Does this script violate Torn's rules?

-No, this script only enhances the user interface and uses the official Torn API for data retrieval.
-It doesn't automate gameplay or provide unfair advantages.
+No, these scripts only enhance the user interface and use the official Torn API for data retrieval.
+They don't automate gameplay or provide unfair advantages.

-### Is my API key safe to use with this script?
+### Is my API key safe to use with these scripts?

 Yes, your API key is stored locally in your browser and is only used to fetch data from Torn's official API.
-The script doesn't transmit your key to any third-party servers.
+The scripts don't transmit your key to any third-party servers.

 ### Why do I need to provide an API key?